Rolandisimo/blog/articles/9-one-way-to-deal-with-some-addictions.md

 <small>This requires a lot of effort but trust me it is worth every minute and cent you will spend on this activity.
 It can liberate you in ways you can't imagine.</small>

 - Journaling<br/>
-<small>Ideally a complementary activity to therapy but it can also be done as a standalone method.
+<sup><sub>Ideally a complementary activity to therapy but it can also be done as a standalone method.
 I suggest journaling daily.
 Remember that you don't have to write essays.
 A few sentences is better than nothing.
 At first it might feel awkward but trust me it gets better if you stick with it.
-Write to think!<sup>[4](https://medium.com/s/workflow/kevin-kelly-writes-to-find-out-what-he-doesnt-know-658ae1df1ae2)</sup></small>
+Write to think!<sup>[4](https://medium.com/s/workflow/kevin-kelly-writes-to-find-out-what-he-doesnt-know-658ae1df1ae2)</sup></sub></sup>

 - Podcasts<br/>
-<small>Podcasts have exposed wonderful and even life-changing ideas to me.
-I mainly listen to Tim Ferriss, Dr. Andrew Huberman and sometimes Jock Willink.</small>
+<sup><sub>Podcasts have exposed wonderful and even life-changing ideas to me.
+I mainly listen to Tim Ferriss<sup>[5](https://tim.blog/)</sup>, Dr. Andrew Huberman and sometimes Jock Willink.
+I almost always listen to them in my car while driving somewhere.</sub></sup>

-Thank you for reading this and I hope this helps you or a relative/friend of yours.
-I've listed some resources below that might be helpful
+Thank you for reading this and I hope this helps you or a relative/friend of yours. 🙇‍♂️

+It's ok to not be ok. ❤️

+I've listed some resources below that might be helpful.

 <hr />